 The Advantis Social Media Health Check team recently conducted a social media audit for a national professional services association that has more than a dozen chapters across the country.
 Although social media was part of their outreach for nearly a decade, there was no overarching strategy.
 Like most organizations, their social media evolved organically over the years, with different business units spearheading different accounts.
 Although they were keen to align social media with their business objectives, the patchwork of social media accounts with uneven resourcing across Canada made it a challenge.
 On the surface it looked like their social media was firing on all cylinders but being busy is different from being strategic.
 It was just the kind of project we could sink our teeth into.

-The Advantis Social Media Health Check
+The Advantis Social Media Audit

 Our social media audit process has several phases, however for brevity’s sake, I highlight three steps below:

 We reviewed the client’s social media objectives to determine whether they supported the organization’s business objectives.